Our vision for reconciliation

 At St Andrew’s, we:

-- Employ Indigenous Workforce Advisors, who provide advice and links to local Aboriginal and Torres Strait Islander communities.
+- Build relationships with Indigenous Advisors, who provide cultural advice and links to local Aboriginal and Torres Strait Islander communities.

-- Ensure an acknowledgement of country takes place at informal and small events such as meetings.
-At larger events, such as the opening of a new hospital or service, local Elders are invited to perform a Welcome to Country ceremony.
+- Ensure an Acknowledgement of Country takes place at informal and small events such as meetings.
+At larger events, such as the opening of a new hospital or service, local Elders are invited to provide a Welcome to Country ceremony.

-- Hold events during National Reconciliation Week and NAIDOC Week to strengthen relationships with local Aboriginal and Torres Strait Islander communities.
+- Hold events during National Reconciliation Week and NAIDOC Week to deepen cultural understanding amongst staff and strengthen relationships with local Aboriginal and Torres Strait Islander communities.

 Life in all its fullness artwork